jekyll/jekyll/docs/_docs/liquid/tags.md

 ---
 All of the standard Liquid [tags](https://shopify.github.io/liquid/tags/control-flow/) are supported.
-Jekyll has a few built in tags to help you built your site.
+Jekyll has a few built in tags to help you build your site.
 You can also create your own tags using [plugins](/docs/plugins/).

 ## Includes